orscohen/Carbon-Black-EDR/Air_Gapped/Readme.md

     sudo ./air-gapped.sh
     ```

-2. **Note:** If you encounter a "Protected multilib versions" error, remove the older RPM version.
-For example:

-    ```bash
-    rm /tmp/cb/sysstat-10.1.5-19.el7.x86_64.rpm
-    ```

-    Repeat the process for any other duplicated versions, such as `openssl-1.0.2k-22.el7_9.x86_64.rpm`.
    ## OS Updates
 Do not install any other software & Make an update to the cache server -